wikimedia/eventmetrics/README.md

 The web interface is hopefully straightforward to use.
 However developers can also do some functionality via the console.
 In the same directory as the application:

-* `php bin/console app:process-event <eventId>` - will generate [`EventStat`](https://github.com/wikimedia/grantmetrics/blob/master/src/AppBundle/Model/EventStat.php)s for the Event with the ID `<eventId>`.
+* `php bin/console app:process-event <eventId>` - will generate [`EventStat`](https://github.com/wikimedia/eventmetrics/blob/master/src/AppBundle/Model/EventStat.php)s for the Event with the ID `<eventId>`.
-* `php bin/console app:spawn-jobs` - queries the [Job queue](https://github.com/wikimedia/grantmetrics/blob/master/src/AppBundle/Model/Job.php) and runs `app:process-event` for Events that are in the queue.
+* `php bin/console app:spawn-jobs` - queries the [Job queue](https://github.com/wikimedia/eventmetrics/blob/master/src/AppBundle/Model/Job.php) and runs `app:process-event` for Events that are in the queue.
 There is a limit on the number of concurrent jobs to ensure the database quota on the replicas is not exceeded.

 ## PHP and framework

 There is one internal [Symfony bundle](https://symfony.com/doc/current/bundles.html), called `AppBundle`.
 It contains a separate directory for the controllers, models, repositories, Twig helpers, and fixtures.

-Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the `grantmetrics` database.
+Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the `eventmetrics` database.
 Database interaction should generally be done with Doctrine's `EntityManager`.

 Repositories are responsible for querying the replicas, MediaWiki API, file system, etc., wherever external data lives.
 They do not do any post-processing.